-The word "phlox" is derived from Greek, meaning "a flame," and this petite garden beauty burns brightly with impressive hues.
+The word "phlox" is derived from Greek, meaning "a flame," and this delicate garden beauty burns brightly with intense hues.

 A blanket of small, pretty five-pointed flowers shaped like stars makes a gorgeous and welcome, mounding accent around any property's landscaping.
 Pastels are most common, but the Creeping Phlox's other hues are just as alluring in saturated hues, purely white and candy stripes.

 The Creeping Phlox is ideal for zones 3 to 9 and blooms in spring in colorful, dense clusters.
 These plants thrive in full sun and moist, well-drained soil enriched with organic additives like compost or animal manure.
 They will even exist successfully in moderate clay soils.
 As soon as the Creeping Phlox is established, then the hardy plant can handle drought-like conditions.
 Most popular varieties can reach four to six inches high with a two-foot spread.

 According to the experts, Creeping Phlox from the nursery should be planted after the first frost in the spring.
 If planting in groups, then these plants should be spaced about a foot apart.